 - China approved nine Trump trademark requests which were previously rejected.
 Intellectual property lawyers suggested “special treatment.”

-- AP reported a company that partners with both Trump and Kushner is a finalist for a $1.7bn contract to build the new FBI headquarters.
+- AP reported a company that partners with both Trump and Kushner is a finalist for a $1.7 billion contract to build the new FBI headquarters.

 - While Ivanka has made attempts to reset her public image, Guardian reported at her clothing factory in China workers complain of verbal abuse, impossible targets, and poverty pay.

-- During Sen Judiciary Comm testimony, Rosenstein said he now agrees that Russia interfered in our election.
+- During Senate Judiciary Committee testimony, Rosenstein said he now agrees that Russia interfered in our election.
 Rosenstein had not taken a position during his confirmation hearings.